WillemD61/XTEND-plugin/README.md

 # Installation instructions

+Prerequisite:
-Prerequisite: make sure Python with the json and requests libraries is installed on your system
+1) make sure Python with the json and requests libraries is installed on your system
+2) make sure to backup your system before installing.
+The plugin works in my environment, but is provided as-is without any warranty.

 1) Login to the Domoticz server and obtain a command line.
 2) Change to the plugin directory with "cd domoticz/plugins".